Graduate degrees: M.A. in teaching and learning; M.A.T. in teaching and learning; M.S. in teaching and learning; Ph.D. in teaching and learning

 mathematics education (offered in the M.A., M.A.T., and Ph.D. in teaching and learning);

-In addition, the Master of Arts in music is administered by the School of Music (College of Liberal Arts and Sciences) in cooperation with the College of Education.
+In addition, the M.A. in Music is administered by the School of Music (College of Liberal Arts and Sciences) in cooperation with the College of Education.
 The concentration in music education provides students with deeper insights into music, the theory and practice of music education, and the role of music in the school curriculum.

 Special education program: